 Whether you need treatment for the early stages of substance use or have been dependent on drugs and/or alcohol for a long time, Recovery Resources can help.
-We offer a variety of outpatient services including Outpatient and Intensive Outpatient Addiction Treatment Programs for adults and adolescents.
+We offer a variety of outpatient services including Outpatient and Intensive Outpatient Addiction Treatment Programs for adults.
 We specialize in addressing the needs of those living with both an addiction disorder and a mental illness, those with an addiction disorder and HIV/AIDS, and those with an addiction disorder who are also living with the effects of trauma in their lives.
 Recovery Resources offers gender-specific programming, as appropriate.

 Group therapy for those in the earlier stages of substance abuse with the goal of establishing abstinence and preventing relapse.
 Participants receive education about the risk factors of addiction and identify their own personal triggers, learn coping skills, and create plans for preventing relapse upon the completion of treatment.
 Individual counseling and case management services are a part of outpatient treatment.